eweast/S4-Validation/README.md

 ## How to Use

-1.Include the
+Include S4ValidationModule.js in your project.

+(optional) Include the S4Validation.css to get you started.

-2.Inject the S4ValidationModule into your app.
+Inject the S4ValidationModule into your app.
 ```javascript
 angular.module('App', ['S4ValidationModule' ]);
 ```

-3.Register the $http intercept. angular.module('App')
+Register the $http intercept.
+angular.module('App')
 ```javascript
     .config(['$httpProvider', function ($httpProvider) {